Nurshat01/business-website/README.md

 # business-website

 # Features

+This is a website for a landscaping business, showcasing our services, projects, and contact information.

+## 1. Home Page

-Home page with a brief introduction to the business and its services.
+A brief introduction to the business and its services.

+## 2. Services Page

-Services page detailing the various landscaping services offered.
+Details various landscaping services offered.

+## 3. Projects Page

-Projects page showcasing past landscaping projects with descriptions and photos.
+Showcases past landscaping projects with descriptions and photos.

+## 4. Contact Page

-Contact page with a contact form and business contact information.
+Includes a contact form and business contact information.